Everything You Need to Be Successful Breastfeeding After a C-Section

 She lowered her brows in confusion.
 “I don’t think we have those.”

 I started to panic (just a little).
 My first baby was born early, via C-section.
 It took 5 days for my milk to come in.
-When he was 5 days old, he had to be hospitalized because he had developed jaundice and was dehydrated.
+When he was 5 days old, he had to be hospitalized with severe jaundice and dehydration.

 Having a C-section can create some small obstacles around breastfeeding.
 But those obstacles can easily be navigated.
-As long as you know what you’re doing.
+As long as you know what to do.

 Everything You Need to Be Successful Breastfeeding After a C-Section